Platform Enablement

 Enable CI Automations

 Preparing your platform with the needed software/CI automations consists primarily of LAVA enablement on your platform.
-This consists of several steps outlined in the Enable LAVA Automations section of the LAA Users Guide.
+This consists of several steps outlined in the Hardware Automation Prep section.
+Once the customer deliverables from the referenced section are provided to Linaro, they are then integrated into ONELab and the customer can begin testing their newly integrated platform.

 Ready for Operation